itsayaankhan/JS-Pacman/README.md

-The rights of this game go to @Chris Courses.
+The rights of this game go to <p href="https://chriscourses.com/">@Chris Courses</p>.
 I was simply using his course for learning purposes, as well as modifying a few parts of the code.

 # JS Pacman
 The classic arcade game of Pacman running with the HTML5 canvas and vanilla JavaScript.